flaviostutz/wso2-api-client/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for being interested in helping with Practical CDK Constructs!
+Thank you for being interested in helping with WSO2APIM-SDK!

 ## The best way to start